Marynxs/Hollow-Knight-Silksong-Grey-Swamp-Bot/README.md

 - In rare cases the character may die.
 In most tests the bot stops shortly after death or, at worst, keeps walking to the right without continuing the scripted sequence.
 When it happens stop the bot pressing Esc

+- Anti-cheat / antivirus may warn about unknown publisher binaries.

 ## 🗡️ RECOMENDED TOOLS

 - Curveclaw